Sidrah-Madiha/30-Days-of-Udacity-for-Deep-Learning-Nanodegree/README.md

 **Day 7/30 (14th.
 Nov, 2019):** <br/>
 - Still working on project "Dog Breed Classifier" , tried working with dlib library, running into issues, will look into it tomorrow.

+**Day 8/30 (15th.
+Nov, 2019):** <br/>
+- Still working on project "Dog Breed Classifier" , my own dog breed classifier didn't acheive more than 10 percent accuaracy, struggling to make it work.

+**Day 9/30 (16th.
+Nov, 2019):** <br/>
+- Still working on project "Dog Breed Classifier" , found the issue I didn't normalize test data and that was causing issue of acheiving more than 10 percent accuaracy, wasted more than 5 GPU hours, too tired to go on, now will resume work tomorrow.